LAKE COUNTY MASTER GARDENERS ASSOCIATION INC. "Helping Others Grow"

 Educational opportunities

-Backed by overlooked Polish research from the 1960s and illustrated with both above- and below-ground images, Noel will share practical insights that help gardeners predict how plants will grow over time—using nothing more than a spade and keen observation.
+Why do some perennials fade after a season, while others persist or spread aggressively?
+Backed by overlooked Polish research from the 1960s and illustrated with both above- and below-ground images, Noel shares practical insights to help gardeners better understand how plants grow and behave over time.

 🌱 Trends in Horticulture: The Power of Plants & Changing Garden Design with Anna Ball